alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 - a repeated claim
 - a citation pattern
 - a response-pattern across systems
-- a use of AI Foundations-adjacent language
+- a use of source-line-adjacent language

 This file does not evaluate the whole field.